ARE YOU IN?

 Join us for email updates

 The town includes USDA Plant Hardiness Zones 6a to 5a.
-Because colder air drains down off the uplands into the valleys, the warmest zone (6a) is in the north end of town and the coldest (5a) in the lowlands through Wilmot Flat and the Frazier Brook valley that runs up to Danbury center.
+Because colder air drains down off the uplands into the valleys, the warmest zone (6a) is in the north end of town and the coldest (5a) is in the lowlands through Wilmot Flat and the Frazier Brook valley, which runs down from Danbury center.
 Winter temperatures can reach -20°F in Zone 5a, -15°F in Zone 5b, and -10°F in Zone 6a.
-Most vegetables can be grown here, but don’t put most of them in the ground before late May.
+Most vegetables can be grown here, but don't put most of them in the ground before late May.

-In the Koppen classification most of New Hampshire has a “warm-summer humid continental” climate (Dfb).
-This means the coldest month averages 27°F, all months have average temperatures below 71.6°F, and at least four months average above 50°F. There is no significant precipitation difference among the seasons; it falls on an average of 133 days scattered through the year.
+In the Koppen classification, most of New Hampshire has a "warm-summer humid continental" climate (Dfb).
+This means the coldest month averages 27°F, all months have average temperatures below 71.6°F, and at least four months average above 50°F. There is no significant precipitation difference among the seasons; rain or snow falls an average of 133 days scattered through the year.
 Wilmot receives an average of 47 inches of rain each year, and part of this precipitation falls as 71 inches of snow.
-Truth be told, Wilmot is rainier, less sunny, colder and snowier than most places in the United States.
-However, it is above 90 °F only 2 days a year in Wilmot, which is cooler than most of New Hampshire.
-But the nighttime temperatures in January average only a little over 7 °F, which is colder than most places in New Hampshire.
+Truth be told, Wilmot is rainier, less sunny, colder, and snowier than most places in the United States.
+However, it is above 90°F only two days each year in Wilmot, which is cooler than most of New Hampshire.
+But the nighttime temperatures in January average only a little over 7°F, which is colder than most places in New Hampshire.

-Wilmot is drained by several brooks.
-Historically, all of these were put to work powering industry: saw mills, grist mills, shingle mills, a tannery, and factory that made shoe lasts.
-Most of these were shut down by the early 20th century and the hurricane of 1938 swept away nearly everything that remained aside from the foundations.
+Wilmot is drained by several brooks, but there are no rivers in town.
+Historically, nearly all of these were put to work powering industry: saw mills, grist mills, shingle mills, a tannery, and factory that made shoe lasts.
+Most of these were shut down by the early 20th century and the hurricane of 1938 swept away nearly everything that remained, aside from parts of the foundations.

 Cascade Brook flows through Wilmot Flat.
 There are three main branches.
-The USGS now applies the name to the branch that originates at Pleasant Lake and flows through Chase and Tannery ponds to join Frazier Brook just over the Andover line.
+The USGS now applies the name to the north branch that originates at Pleasant Lake and flows through Chase and Tannery ponds to join Frazier Brook near Cilleyville.
 The Blackwater River is formed by the confluence of these two brooks.
 The Blackwater is a tributary of the Contoocook River, which in turn flows into the Merrimack River.

 Walker Brook begins on the upland between LaJoie and Old North roads near the Springfield line and flows southeast across North Wilmot into Frazier Brook between Roy Ford and Jack Wells roads.
 It is steeper than Kimpton Brook, falling 800 feet in less than four miles.
 Its mills were less numerous because it was harder to get anything out of the steep uplands it passes through.
 In contrast, Kimpton Brook is paralleled by the Fourth New Hampshire Turnpike, constructed in 1804 primarily to move goods across the state's interior.